ercas/scripts/README.md

 * wplatestgoes.sh - a script to fetch the two latest images from the noaa environmental visualization laboratory's daily repository (ftp://ftp.nnvl.noaa.gov/View/GOES/), create transition images between them, and set the wallpaper to one of the images every hour, progressing from the second latest image to the latest image.
 ![demo image](wplatestgoes-demo.gif)

+* ytchannelscraper.sh - very thin wrapper around grep, sed, and youtube-dl that automates the downloading of entire youtube channels. some interaction with a browser is required.